rickiekarp/runbooks/runbooks/raid/replace-drive.md

 ### Resize file system
 Finally I had to grow the filesystem to use the new available space on the array.
-My array is mounted under /mnt/raid1, so I have umount the filesystem first:
+My array is mounted under /mnt/raid1, so I have to umount the filesystem first:
 ```
 sudo umount /mnt/raid1
 ```